Capstone-W3/trash_parent_repo/README.md

 ##### Pangolin itself

 The checkout to `v0.6` resolves issue [#715](https://github.com/stevenlovegrove/Pangolin/pull/715) from Pangolin.
 Waiting to see if this can be resolved and no longer needed

+The `-DEigen3_DIR` flag must point to where you put eigen3, I set it up so this will default to the home directory but can be changed

 ````
 git clone --recursive https://github.com/stevenlovegrove/Pangolin.git